Holy Cross COVID-19 Response

-Pastoral letters are being emailed every day to our church mailing list.
+Pastoral letters and prayer updates are being emailed to our church mailing list.
 If you would like to subscribe to this list, please sign up using this link.

 (From Dcs.
 Pamela)